ConacBreslin/CBBridge/README.md

 </p>
 <h2>Lighthouse Audits</h2>
 <p>
-The site’s ,
-The site’s css performance, accessibility, ?? and SEO was tested repeatedly by
+The site’s Performance, Accessibility, Best Practices and SEO were auditted repeatedly by
 <a href="https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk">Chrome Lighthouse</a> and the results of these logs and fixes are documented <a href="">here</a>

 </p>